20221020/Team6_AI-assistant/README.md

 ## How to Use?

-You can run the app by installing the appk file in the app release.zip file on your Android smartphone.
+You can run the app by installing the apk file in the app-release.zip file on your Android smartphone.

 ##	Problem Definition